RAHULKRISHNAKR/my_website/README.md

 ## Customization

-You can customize this portfolio by modifying the following:
+Customize this portfolio by modifying the following:

 - **Profile Information**: Update the personal information in the `About Me` section of the HTML file.
 - **Project Details**: Add, remove, or modify projects in the `Projects` section.